• Skip to primary navigation

 While both are incredibly versatile vegetables, their differences mean they cannot be used interchangeably in all recipes.

-Ultimately, whatever you decide to go with, white or purple eggplant can be a great addition to any meal.
+Ultimately, whatever you decide to go with, white or purple eggplant can be a good addition to any meal.

 You never know what amazing tastes could await.